Welcome to the homepage

 incorrect.
 A corrected history provided by Jeffrey Stocker is

-below, and this information will be in his upcoming,
+below, and this information and much, much more, is in his

 "Here are the CORRECT figures, which have been accumulated by